Pacific wren: Taxonomy

-By studying the songs and genetics of individuals in an overlap zone between Troglodytes hiemalis and Troglodytes pacificus, Toews and Irwin (2008) found strong evidence of reproductive isolation between the two.
-It was suggested that the pacificus subspecies be promoted to the species level designation of Troglodytes pacificus with the common name of ‘Pacific wren’.
+By studying the songs and genetics of individuals in an overlap zone between Troglodytes hiemalis and T. pacificus, Toews and Irwin (2008) found strong evidence of reproductive isolation between the two.
+It was suggested that the pacificus subspecies be promoted to the species level designation of Troglodytes pacificus with the common name of 'Pacific wren'.
 By applying a molecular clock to the amount of mitochondrial DNA sequence divergence between the two, it was estimated that Troglodytes pacificus and Troglodytes troglodytes last shared a common ancestor approximately 4.3 million years ago, long before the glacial cycles of the Pleistocene, thought to have promoted speciation in many avian systems inhabiting the boreal forest of North America.

 Ecology

 The Pacific wren nests mostly in coniferous forests, especially those of spruce and fir, where it is often identified by its long and exuberant song.
 Although it is an insectivore, it can remain in moderately cold and even snowy climates by foraging for insects on substrates such as bark and fallen logs.

 Its movements as it creeps or climbs are incessant rather than rapid; its short flights swift and direct but not sustained, its tiny round wings whirring as it flies from bush to bush.

 At night, usually in winter, it often roosts, true to its scientific name, in dark retreats, snug holes and even old nests.
 In hard weather it may do so in parties, either consisting of the family or of many individuals gathered together for warmth.

 For the most part insects and spiders are its food, but in winter large pupae are taken and some seeds.